 John Scully, former Apple and Pepsi CEO and author of Moonshot!: Game-Changing Strategies to Build Billion-Dollar Businesses, is curious about and looks for intersections between disciplines.
 His choice of companies to back is tied to those he believes will make the most of those intersections.
 See Insigniam Quarterly’s interview with Scully.

 He says “Forget about the business plan and focus on the customer plan.”
-Scully defines a business plan as deciding on improvements to what you already have after looking backwards.
+Scully defines a business plan as deciding on improvements to what you already have after looking backward.
 He defines a customer plan as asking what really big problem you can solve for customers.

 Creating a desire